dparnold/pi-data-logger/README.md

 # pi-data-logger

-A small python script I shortly used to logg the temperature and humidity in my flat.
+A small python script which I shortly used to logg the temperature and humidity in my flat using a DHT22.